mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

     MaxScale>

 Please note that changes made via this interface will not persist across restarts of MariaDB MaxScale.
 To make a permanent change edit the maxscale.cnf file.

+## Adjusting the Log Throttling

+From 2.0 onwards, MariaDB MaxScale will throttle messages that are logged too frequently, which typically is a sign that MaxScale encounters some error that just keeps on repeating.
+The aim is to prevent the log from flooding.
+The configuration specifies how many times a particular error may be logged during a period of a specified length, before it is suppressed for a period of a specified other length.

+The current log throttling configuration can be queried with

+    MaxScale> show log_throttling
+    10 1000 100000

+where the numbers are the count, the length (in milliseconds) of the period during which the counting is made, and the length (in milliseconds) of the period the message is subsequently suppressed.

+The configuration can be set with

+    MaxScale> set log_throttling 10 1000 10000

+where numbers are specified in the same order as in the *show* case.
+Setting any of the values to 0, disables the throttling.

 ## Reloading The Configuration